lcdservices/com.paperlesstrans.civicrm/README.md

 1. CiviCRM 4.6.x or 4.7.x.
 We strongly recommend that you keep up with the most recent version of each branch.

-2. Your PHP needs to include the SOAP extension (php.net/manual/en/soap.setup.php), recommended that you use at least PHP 5.6 but 5.3 and above should work if it supports TLS1.1/1.2 and SHA-256.
+2. PHP needs to include the SOAP extension (php.net/manual/en/soap.setup.php).
+Recommend that you use at least PHP 5.6 but 5.3 and above should work if it supports TLS1.1/1.2 and SHA-256.

-3. To use this extension in production, You must have a Paperless Transaction's Payments Account - and have configured it to accept payment though WebServices.
+3. To use this extension in production, you must have a Paperless Transaction's Payments Account and have configured it to accept payment though WebServices.
 You can use the shared test account credentials for initial setup and testing.
 To know more about the Paperless Transaction Corporation's BackOffice API, please see the Documentation Resource: http://apidocs.paperlesstrans.com/api-overview.php

-4. To handle ACH/EFT Contributions (verification of them) and to handle Recurring Contributions (of any type) you must configure cron for your CiviCRM install.
-Information about how to do this can be found in: http://wiki.civicrm.org/confluence/display/CRMDOC/Managing+Scheduled+Jobs
+4. To handle ACH/EFT contribution verification and to handle Recurring Contributions (of any type) you must configure scheduled jobs through a cron job for your CiviCRM install.
+Information about how to do this can be found in: http://wiki.civicrm.org/confluence/display/CRMDOC/Managing+Scheduled+Jobs.
-Eg: Using crontab:
-/5 * * * * wget -O - -q -t 1 "../civicrm/bin/cron.php?name="your-username"&pass="your-password"&key="your-site-key"

 Installation
 ------------

-This extension follows the standard installation method - if you've got a supported CiviCRM version and you've set up your extensions directory, it'll appear in the Manage Extensions list as 'Paperless Transaction Payment Processor (com.groupwho.paperlesstrans)'.
-Hit Install.
+This extension follows the standard CiviCRM extension installation method.
+Download and unpack the extension to your configured extension director, browse to the extension manager in the CiviCRM interface, refresh the list and install the 'Paperless Transaction Payment Processor (com.paperlesstrans.civicrm)' extension.

 If you need help with installing extensions, try: https://wiki.civicrm.org/confluence/display/CRMDOC/Extensions